TorMap/tormap/README.md

 #### Database

 TorMap uses an embedded H2 database which saves the whole state in a single DB file located at `backend/resources/database/tormap.mv.db`.
-If you want to use a DB already containing a few processed months, you can download one from https://lightningpuzzle.com/tormap/ and put it here `backend/resources/database/tormap.mv.db`.

 To manually connect to the DB you either can add the datasource in your IDE or open http://localhost:8080/h2 while the backend is running.
-Make sure to configure the connection the same way your `application.yml` are set.
+Make sure to configure the connection the same way your `application.yml` is set.
 In an IDE it might be necessary to configure the datasource URL with an absolute path to ensure the correct working directory is used.